b-n-space/0l-operations/README.md

 > These images were built using the [Dockerfile](./Dockerfile) in this repo and come without any guaranties.

 - Set these env variables
-  - `OL_REPO` [Optional]: Repository to use.
+  - `OL_REPO`: Repository to use.
 Defaults to `https://github.com/0LNetworkCommunity/libra.git`.
 This is useful when building forks.
   - `OL_BRANCH`: Release tag or branch to check out and build
   - `OL_IMAGE`: Docker image (`username/image:tag`), used to build/push images, also to run services